-Audio recordings of proceedings shall be made and shall be permanently maintained by the General Manager.39
+Audio/ Video recordings of proceedings shall be made and shall be maintained by the General Manager, or his or her designee for a term defined by law or District policy.47

-B. Policy Decision Making Process
+B. Policy Decision-Making Process

-1. Ad-Hoc Committees
+Ad-Hoc Committees

 The President shall appoint such ad-hoc committees as may be deemed necessary or advisable by the Board.
-Ad-hoc committees are formed on an as needed basis with a clearly defined purpose and term.
+Ad-hoc committees are formed on an asneeded basis with a clearly defined purpose and term.
 The duties of an ad-hoc committee shall be outlined at the time of appointment, and the committee shall dissolve when its final report has been made.